Origen-SDK/origen_testers/spec/decompiler/README.md

 The `OrigenTesters::Decompiler::Pattern` object has a `SpecHelper` module, containing a `write_spec_yaml` method.
-Given a decompiled pattern, this method will spit out a [YAML](https://yaml.org/) representation of the pattern, the `pattern model`.
+Given a decompiled pattern, this method will spit out a [YAML](https://yaml.org/) representation of the pattern: the `pattern model`.
 This is a very generic representation of the pattern, but provides enough to validate the decompilation process.

 This can be generated either from an interactive session, or a Ruby script: